Does my cat love me? 10 signs your cute cat loves you too - including the eye flicker

-Does my cat love me?
-Here are 10 signs your cute cat loves you too
+How to know if your cat loves you 2022: 10 tell-tale signs your adorable pet cat loves you too

 Here are 10 tell-tale signs your cute and cuddly pet cat thinks you’re great too.